This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Before you visit...

-- We run multiple tours per day between 11am and 3:30pm.
+- We run multiple tours per day between 11am and 3:30pm, lasting approximately 90 minutes.

-- Please don't go to the front door on Rodney Street - entry is via our visitor reception located at the rear of the house on Pilgrim Street.
+- Please come to our visitor reception located at the back of the house on Pilgrim Street to book onto a tour or collect your tickets.

-- The tours cover all four floors of this Georgian terraced house so there are a lot of stairs to climb.
+- Our tours cover all four floors of this Georgian terraced house so please be aware there are quite a few stairs to climb.
+Seating is available in the majority of rooms.